1710 – Mansion House, Dawson Street, Dublin

 Designed in a Lombardo-Romanesque style, this building was never completed with the northern tower remaining without the ornate belfry designed for it.

-The original church on this site by Isaac Wills, designed in 1720 but never fully completed,
+The original facade of the church by Isaac Wills, designed in 1720 but never fully completed,

 For some years with an additional floor added, this formed part of the Waterstone’s book shop which was next door on Dawson Street.